Gojo-Bots/Gojo_Satoru/README.md

 ```
-This bot is mixture of the many bots and have some extra plugins so it is quite better than both of bots.
+This bot is mixture of the many bots and have some extra plugins so it is quite better than other bots.
 ```
 ---------